Macquarie University actively supports community volunteering by providing up to two days leave for continuing full time and part time staff.

 For further ideas on volunteering opportunities across a variety of interest areas visit the NSW Government's Volunteering website

 The volunteer leave can be taken as a full day or half day but must fall on a workday.
 In order to ensure organisational demands are met, staff are to discuss the volunteer leave with their Supervisor (especially if it involves a team of staff being out of the office) and a leave application has to be signed off before the volunteering takes place.
+For more information please read the procedure web page.

 Remember to move onto step three Apply, once you've made your decision.